qdu-bioinfo/ModulePred/Readme.md

 <img src="file:///C:/Users/Administrator/%E6%A1%8C%E9%9D%A2/%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20240301142822.png" title="" alt="" style="zoom:33%;">

-For convenience, you can run the processes above by running the run.sh in folder 'process/'.
+For convenience, you can run the processes above by running the run.sh in folder '/ModulePred'.

 ```
-cd process
+cd ModulePred
 chmod a+x run.sh
 ./run.sh
 ```